Tarpsvo/itcq/README.md

 Live version is accessible at [tramvai.im/itcq/](http://tramvai.im/itcq/)

+## Current features ##
+* Basic quiz functionality
+* Quiz and admin view as single page applications
+* Admin view allows adding questions and categories

 ## Current goals ##
-* Quiz as an SPA
-* Easily editable questions (GUI to r/w from database)
+* Editing of questions in the admin view
-* Save statistics within a cookie
+* Session and global statistics
 * Two languages: Estonian and English

 ## Used resources ##